1 What is Cooperative AI?

 Tooltip Text

-The idea of cooperative intelligence and cooperative capabilities are introduced in Cecilia's blog post 'Cooperative AI: Three things that confused me as a beginner (and my current understanding)'.
+The idea of cooperative intelligence and cooperative capabilities are introduced in Cecilia's blogpost 'Cooperative AI: Three things that confused me as a beginner (and my current understanding)'.
 Do you think high general intelligence and capabilities among AI agents (the pursuit of which some would argue is dangerous) is necessary for high cooperative intelligence?
 To what extent do you think these concepts are separable or reliant on each other?
 In what way do they scale with each other?
 Is the relationship always positive?
 These questions are part of ongoing research, and are purposefully vague and open.
+Have a think about the questions, but don’t spend longer than 30 minutes on this exercise.

 Tooltip Text